sanjeev0120test/house-automation/README.md

-# House Automation — Android TV Remote
+# House Automation - TV

 Control an Android TV from your computer over WiFi using Python and ADB.
 Tested on Android TV with Network debugging enabled.